Frequently Asked Questions About Broadcast TV

 Q: Which indoor antenna should I get?

-A: Go to my Antennas page to start.
-Basically, you should first check to make sure that broadcast signals are in your area by entering your zip code in the Station Finder before purchasing any antenna.
+A: You should first check to make sure that broadcast signals are in your area by entering your zip code in the Station Finder before purchasing any antenna.
+Note that you’ll get the most channels if you get an outdoor antenna installed.
+If that is not possible (i.e., you’re renting, etc.) check out my How to Pick Your TV Antenna page.

 Q: Which outdoor antenna should I get?